alessandromaci/woop-sdk/README.md

    - Check for any console errors

 3. **Network selection issues**

    - Ensure networks are properly configured
    - Verify chainId is being properly converted to hex
    - Check network compatibility with selected assets

+4. **App code validation errors**
+   - Make sure your app code is valid and registered in the backend
+   - If you see an error about invalid app code, check your API and code registration

 ## Support